 Somatics is a rather unknown practice in the triathlon community.
-Somatics is restorative practice that I like to define as a unique blend of meditation, Yin Yoga (the slow, deep stuff) and functional physical therapy.
+Somatics is a restorative practice that I like to define as a unique blend of meditation, Yin Yoga (the slow, deep stuff), and functional physical therapy.

 While studying Somatic education, perhaps the most powerful concept that I learned was:

 The muscle itself is not tight.
 Your mind is holding the muscle tight as a result of your behavioral patterns.

 So more than just the physical process of releasing a tight muscle through stretching and myofascial release, Somatics is a mental practice of telling the mind to let go.

 In triathlon, optimal physical functioning is essential for performance.
 The constant activity in one sport can inhibit mobility in another (especially if proper form is neglected.)
 For example: overuse on the bike, or a poor aero position, can result in a host of inefficiencies on the run.

 This was my personal situation, and it resulted in widespread tightness and injuries that sidelined me from Ironman distance triathlon for almost 2 years.

 While drastically increasing my volume for late season 70.3, my psoas muscles were abused to the point of constant contraction (a chronic tightness that occurred subconsciously.)

 I concluded that 40 hours a week sitting at a desk and 12+ hours a week running and riding a bike had taken their toll.
 Not to mention that I rarely ever focused on proper form and doing drills.